TECH TIPS

 Watch out for “Web Loyalty Programs”

-With the holiday shopping season upon us the word for online shopping is caution.
+The word for online shopping is caution.
 An ongoing scam that is occurring and getting worse is called “Web Loyalty Programs”.
 The way this works is as follows: you make a purchase from your favorite online store, at check out a pop up window occurs asking if you want a coupon sent to your email box in the future.
 Just supply your email address.
 What occurs is this, the coupon company charges your credit card each month for a Web Loyalty Program.
 Wait, you did not give them your credit card number only your email address, how could that be?
 The store supplies the company with your credit card number, they get a cut of the profits, and you, (oops forgot the small print that may or may not be there) get the bill.
 This scam is making these companies Millions $.
 The stores make hundreds of thousands a year or more, and the consumer has the mess to cleanup.
 Do Not Accept these offers.
 Check your credit card statements monthly.

 If you think this is only small companies, you’re wrong.
 The culprits have taken in over a Billion dollars.
 Major web sites participate in this.
-Companies such as Classmates.com ($70 Million in profit) , 1-800-Flowers, FTD, Orbitz, Continental Airlines, VistaPrint, US Airways and many more have made Millions thru these type of programs.
-The government is investigating, but until changes occur, be careful.

 Beware of a phone call from someone claiming to be a 'Microsoft Technician'.